 The week of January 25, 2021, Olmsted County Public Health, Mayo Clinic, and Olmsted Medical Center (OMC) began vaccinating populations in Phase 1a priority 3 groups, including all remaining community health care personnel who cannot work remotely.
 This includes, but is not limited to, individuals such as dental office staff, hospice staff, optometrists, audiologists, speech-language pathologists, morticians, orthopedics and rehabilitation staff, laboratory services staff, and funeral directors.

 Olmsted County Public Health continues to prepare for vaccinations to expand into community healthcare organizations and critical infrastructure workers.
 We encourage businesses, organizations, and agencies in Olmsted County to complete the business vaccination planning form.
 This form will help identify all the businesses in the county and determine where the business falls within the phases and priorities.
+The form allows Public Health to quickly connect with the business once vaccines are available and we are able to administer to the various priority groups.

 Olmsted County Public Health continues to see high numbers of COVID-19 positive residents in our community.
 Olmsted County Public Health is recommending that individuals who gathered with others outside their immediate households over the holiday weekend limit their time around others and if possible, stay home and isolated for 14 days after the last day spent with non-household contacts.
 People should monitor their health for any symptoms of COVID-19 and get tested if symptoms do develop.